data-dot-all/dataall/pages/code.md

 ECS Fargate cluster that performs long-running tasks.
 ECS `run_ecs_task` function connects with our cluster and runs one of the tasks declared in the `dataall.tasks` package.

-### dataall/tasks

-In this package we define the long-running tasks executed by the ECS Fargate cluster:
-- `bucket_policy_updater`: folder sharing by updating S3 bucket policies
-- `catalog_indexer`: full indexing of all items from our persistence layer in the OpenSearch cluster
-- `cdkproxy`: deployment of CDK stacks with `dataall/cdkproxy` package
-- `share_manager`: table sharing operations
-- `stacks_updater`: updates CDK stacks (support of cdkproxy)
-- `tables_syncer`: syncs the tables between the Glue Catalog and the Aurora RDS database for our datasets.

 The sub-package  `stacks` holds the definition  of AWS resources associated with data.all high level abstractions.
 Currently, there are stacks for: